nul-one/hostblock/README.md

 Usage
 -------------------------

-Run `hostblock apply` to add default list of malicious, aggressive advertising and tracking sites to your `/etc/hosts` file resolving to `0.0.0.0`.
+Run `hostblock apply` to add list of undesired hosts to your `/etc/hosts` file resolving to `0.0.0.0`.
 It will ask for sudo password.

 ### Local blacklist and whitelist